wallarm/product-documentation/docs/4.10/installation/inline/kubernetes/kong-ingress-controller/deployment.md

 Among all supported [Wallarm deployment options][deployment-platform-docs], this solution is the recommended one for the following **use cases**:

 * There is no Ingress controller and security layer routing traffic to Ingress resources managed by Kong.
-* You are using either the Open-Source or Enterprise official Kong Ingress controller and looking for a security solution compatible with your technology stack.
+* You are using the Open-Source official Kong Ingress controller and looking for a security solution compatible with your technology stack.

     You can seamlessly replace the deployed Kong Ingress Controller with the one these instructions describe by only moving your configuration to a new deployment.